 The reflection chapel is a place for quiet meditation and prayer.
 The chapel is located on the second floor of UCHealth Longs Peak Hospital near the main staircase, across from the second-floor waiting room.

 A chaplain is always available to provide spiritual encouragement and counsel as well as compassionate emotional support for people of all faiths.

 The reflection chapel is open 24 hours a day.

 Longs Peak Hospital l has many lodging options nearby to choose from.
 Some hotels offer a reduced patient/visitor rate, please check with the property before you book your reservation.

-COVID-19 update: To keep our patients, visitors, and staff safe, visiting hours and processes may differ from the information below.
-Please click here to see updated visiting information.
+To keep our patients, visitors, and staff safe, visiting hours and protocols may differ from those during normal operations.

 Stop by the information desk inside the doors of the main entrance if you need assistance.